Ddylen/F-FI224-4/docs/prerequisites.md

 5) Update self.host (line 27 in the version I am using) with the ethernet IP you recorded in step 3

 6) Go to the file Generic_ur5_controller.py (or whichever file you intend to use to command the robot from python).
 You will see a line along the lines of ````burt = kgr.kg_robot(port=30010,db_host="192.168.1.10")````, which initiates communication between your computer and the robot.
-Change the ````db_host```` variable to an IP address similar to your ethernet IP from step 3, but with the last number changes.
+Change the ````db_host```` variable to an IP address similar to your ethernet IP from step 3, but with the last number changed.
 You will need to use an address like your IP but with the last number changed in ANY file from which you want to command the robot

 7) Swap to the UR5 touch screen